Linux VPS & VPS Windows Setup Guide | NetCloud24 Nessus Security Scanner on Ubuntu 22.04

 After the installation, enable and start the Nessus service:

 Nessus is now installed and running on your system.
-This setup will work on both local environments and cloud deployments like a Linux VPS hosting UK.
+This setup will work on both local environments and cloud deployments like a Windows VPS hosting UK.

 Step 3: Access Nessus Web Interface